 Which communication models are the best?

-Now we've looked at quite a few communication models, and rightly so, you're now wondering which one is best to focus on.
+Now that we've looked at a few communication models, you're right to ask yourself which one is best to focus on.
 But this question is not so easy to answer.
-Each of these models has great potential to improve your communication.
-Combine all their core aspects and you're on the right track.
-Ideally, you'll use them and your personal experiences to build your own model that fits your individual habits.
+Each of these models has great potential to improve your Improve communication.
+If you combine all their core aspects, you are on the right track.
+Ideally, you will build your very own model from this and from your personal experiences that fits your individual habits.

 Why is it important to know communication models?